 Jizo, one of the most loved Bodhisattvas in Japan Buddhism, represent all the little ones that we've lost.
 In the name, Ji means 'Earth' & Zo means 'Womb'.
 Jizo, therefore, is 'the Womb of the Earth' or 'the Earth's Treasury'.

-It is told that the purgatory Sai No Kawara often punishes the child for bringing their parents & loved ones pain and suffering after their passing.
-Jizo protects these little souls by embracing them safely under his sleeves.
+It is told that the purgatory Sai No Kawara often punishes the child for bringing their parents & loved ones pain and suffering after their early passing.
+Jizo thus protects these little souls by embracing them safely under his sleeves.
 Sai No Kawara then can never find the children nor hurt them.

 From another perspective, a Jizo statue is believed to protect the mama who has just experienced a miscarriage.
 He brings good, calm vibes for travelers, the sick & firefighters as well.

 People often gift each other a Jizo statue with the hope of bringing the receiver a harmonious life, growth towards enlightenment, and stronger will to do what is right & good.